Chapter 2.50

 2.50.032 ACTUAL SALARY RATE.

 (a) Initial Rate.
 The salary rate of a person upon appointment to a management or professional position shall be set no lower than Rate 1 of the salary band to which an employee’s position is assigned.
-When it is in the best interest of the City, the department heads (with the Mayor’s approval) may authorize an initial salary of a newly hired person at a rate which exceeds Rate 1.
+When it is in the best interest of the City, the department heads (with the Mayor’s approval) may authorize an initial salary of a newly hired or promoted person at a rate which exceeds Rate 1.
 Newly hired persons who report directly to the Mayor require the approval of City Council when being hired at a rate which exceeds Rate 1.

 (b) Salaries may be increased as follows: